- Central chiller capacity 40 ton to 500Ton

 8- What are the Advantages of Using a Central Chiller for your Applications?

-A Central Chiller offers multiple advantages, some of them are listed below.
+A Central Chiller offers multiple advantages, some of which are listed below.

 Safer for Humans